How Can I Stay Safe on the Road?

 8. Download Helpful Driving Apps

-While you should never use your smartphone while you’re in traffic, it can still be a useful tool before you start your trip or are parked off the road.
+While you should never use your smartphone while you’re in traffic, it can still be a useful tool before you start your trip or when you are parked off the road.
 Applications such as Waze or Google Maps can help you avoid heavy traffic and accidents while navigating you to your destination.
 Apps like GasBuddy can help you find nearby gas stations.
 RepairPal can help you log your car’s repair history and give you recommendations of nearby repair shops that will address your problem if your car breaks down.
-There are even some apps such as iOnRoad that can help you estimate the distance between yourself and the other vehicles around you in traffic to alert you of potential hazards.
+There are even some apps such as iOnRoad (Android) that can help you estimate the distance between yourself and the other vehicles around you in traffic to alert you of potential hazards.

 While these smartphone apps can come in handy, it is important not to completely rely on them and to maintain focus on the road without distraction.
-Even though these applications are mostly helpful to drivers, it cannot be stressed enough that you should not operate on these apps on your phone as you are driving.
+Even though these applications are mostly helpful to drivers, it cannot be stressed enough that you should not operate these apps on your phone as you are driving.

 While these safety tips lower your risk of being in a collision, accidents can still happen.
 It’s important to have a quality auto insurance plan in place just in case.
 Freeway Insurance offers a variety of auto insurance policies to fit your budget.
 Call (800) 777-5620 for a free quote, get a fast and easy car insurance quote online or visit us to get protected today.